Alfresco/docs-alfresco/insight-engine/latest/tasks/admincon-sharding.md

             ![](../images/solr6_shard.png)

     6. Use **Manage Shared Properties** to update the properties that apply to all Alfresco indexes on an Index Engine.

         ![](../images/manage-properties.png)

         These properties are the same as in alfresco-insight-engine-distribution-2.0.x.zip/solrhome/conf/shared.properties.
 For example:

-        ```
+        ```bash
         solr.host=localhost
         solr.port=8983
         solr.baseurl=/solr
         ```

     7. Alternatively, to create a shard group, set the following properties under New Shard Group:

         |Shard group property|Example setting|What is it?|
         |--------------------|---------------|-----------|